John Carmack on expert witnesses and 'non literal' copying

 It's not even that.
 It's that the debugging is the hard part.
 The general idea of what the code should do is easy.
 Getting all the edge cases right is hard.

-The result is that a) any two working implementations are going to be functionally equivalent (by tautology, because that's what "working" means), and b) "non-literal copying" doesn't actually help the "infringer" because anything short of literal copying or literal translation (meaning the thing a compiler does), is going to require you to redo the hard part.
+The result is that a) any two working implementations are going to be functionally equivalent (by tautology, because that's what "working" means), and b) "non-literal copying" doesn't actually help the "infringer" because anything short of literal copying or literal translation (meaning the thing a compiler does), is going to require you to redo the hard part anyway.

+Of course the solutions are going to look similar, it's a re-implementation of the same core principles.
+How far could you go in implementing a VR game if you aren't allowed to use matrix transformations or dot products?

 What I've seen from the sidelines is that what you want in an expert is someone who make your point, which has more to do with assertiveness than competence, and the credentials to back it up but who can't delve into the topic too deeply because information that the jury doesn't understand is an attack surface that defense attorneys can use to create doubt.